Matrixx-Devices/android_vendor_MatrixxOTA/instruction/topaz.md

 4. Reboot in recovery
 5. Flash modified RO2RW (https://t.me/NPDTeam/1/16322)
 6. Reboot into recovery
-7. Flash NikGapps (Omni or Full is NOT RECOMMENDED).
+7. Flash NikGapps (prefer core variant).

 - If you are using Matrixx Recovery:
 1. Reboot into the recovery
 2. Select "Apply Update" -> ADB
 3. Connect to PC
 4. Enter the command: adb sideload Matrixx.zip (change the name to the correct one).
+5. Format data

 - If you need gapps:
-5. Simply flash through adb sideload NikGapps (FULL OR OMNI is NOT RECOMMENDED!!!).
+6. Simply flash through adb sideload NikGapps (prefer core variant).

 **Dirty flash:**
 - If you are using OrangeFox